Merger control in Finland: overview

 The Finnish Competition and Consumer Authority (FCCA) and the Market Court can impose both behavioural and structural remedies, although structural remedies are generally preferred.
 To be accepted, the proposed remedies must be capable of removing the identified competition concerns.

-The parties can offer, and the FCCA can accept, remedies both during the initial one-month investigation period and the further three-month investigation period.
+The parties can offer, and the FCCA can accept, remedies both during the initial one-month investigation period (Phase 1) and the further three-month investigation period (Phase 2).
 There are no statutory deadlines for proposing remedies but the parties should propose them early enough to enable the FCCA consider the proposed remedies in its determination of the matter.
 In cases that lead to competition concerns it is generally advisable to start negotiating remedies with the FCCA as early as possible.
 The parties can start discussing remedies with the FCCA in pre-notification negotiations.
 The FCCA can only impose remedies that are accepted by the notifying parties.
+Compliance with the remedies is usually monitored by an independent expert appointed by the notifying party or parties and approved by the FCCA, to which the expert reports.

 Although the parties must conduct negotiations concerning remedies with the FCCA, the Market Court can revise the conditions imposed in accordance with arguments raised in the Market Court.

 Failure to notify correctly

 An undertaking that fails to comply with the obligation to notify can receive an administrative fine of up to 10% of its total annual turnover.
 The Market Court imposes this fine on the proposal of the Finnish Competition and Consumer Authority (FCCA).
 A fine is not imposed if either:

 The failure is considered to be minor.